+]

 It is seen that all integrated microphones should comply with the above requirements.
 In addition, it is favorable to have as similar characteristics as possible for all integrated microphones, as typically the lowest performing component will limit the achieved quality and accuracy.
 For example, as the resonances frequencies of the microphones typically limit the accuracy of spatial analysis, the lowest obtained resonance frequency (of any microphone) may limit the overall performance.
 However, limiting target devices to comprise, .e.g, only the same microphones is not seen as a mandatory.